translation/laravel/README.md

-Note: since **Laravel 9**, the `lang` directory and the default set of language files used by Laravel are **not** included by default in new projects (see [official documentation](https://laravel.com/docs/master/localization#publishing-the-language-files)), so may need to run the `lang:publish` command to generate them:
+Note: since **Laravel 9**, the `lang` directory and the default set of language files used by Laravel are **not** included by default in new projects (see [official documentation](https://laravel.com/docs/master/localization#publishing-the-language-files)), so you may need to run the `lang:publish` command to generate them:

 ~~~bash
 php artisan lang:publish